amagne/my-repository/001-roman-numerals-converter/README.md

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;

-- improve coding skills using iterables(dict), operators, for-loop, if statements and functions within Python

-- improve web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance

-- configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Creating a new public repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Step 2: Creating project folder for local public repo on pc

-- Step 3: Write the Roman Numerals Converter Application in Python
+- Step 3: Writing the Roman Numerals Converter Application in Python

-- Step 4: Transform your application into web application using Python Flask framework
+- Step 4: Transforming the application into web application using Python Flask framework

-- Step 5: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 5: Preparing a cloudformation template to deploy the app on EC2 Instance

-- Step 6: Push your application into your own public repo on Github
+- Step 6: Pushing the application into the public repo on Github

-- Step 7: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.
+- Step 7: Deploying the application on AWS Cloud using Cloudformation template to showcase the app.

 ## Notes

-- Use the template formatting library `jinja` within Flask framework to leverage from given templates.
+- Use of the template formatting library `jinja` within Flask framework to leverage from given templates.

-- Use given html templates to warn user with invalid inputs

-- Customize the application by hard-coding your name for the `developer_name` variable within html templates.

 ## Resources